guivipom/Book-API/README.md

 # Bookstore

 ## Objective

-Your assignment is to implement a bookstore REST API using Node and Express
+Implement a bookstore REST API using Node and Express

 ## Brief